OSTEOPOROSIS

 A quick, painless, and safe test was developed by the nation’s top osteoporosis specialists to assess the integrity and structure of our bones: The DEXA Scan (Dual-Energy X-Ray Absorptiometry).

 This innovative technology examines places in the body where fractures are most likely.
-For more than 30 years, DEXA has been the gold standard for osteoporosis screening (as well as assessing the effectiveness of various treatment options and diet) for patients throughout the world.
+For more than 30 years, the DEXA scan has been the gold standard for screening (as well as assessing the effectiveness of various treatment options) for patients throughout the world.

 Who should be tested?